Outlast’s 10th Anniversary:

 November 8th, 2025 Los Angeles, California

-This year, Outlast Arts and Education is celebrating a MAJOR milestone and we want you to be a part of it!
+This year, Outlast Arts and Education celebrated a MAJOR milestone, and we were honored to share it with you.

-Please join us for The Next Generation Gala to celebrate 10 YEARS of Outlast providing high-quality summer media arts education to youth from Pine Ridge Reservation and in rural communities in South Dakota.
-As part of this special evening, Outlast youth will present an award to Mato Wayuhi, long-time Outlast mentor, for his Exceptional Advocacy for Native Youth.
+On November 8th, 2025, we held The Next Generation Gala to celebrate 10 YEARS of Outlast providing high-quality summer media arts education to youth from Pine Ridge Reservation and in rural communities in South Dakota.
+As part of this special evening, Outlast youth presented an award to Mato Wayuhi, long-time Outlast mentor, for his Exceptional Advocacy for Native Youth.

 EVENING HIGHLIGHTS